Spectral broadening: Inhomogeneous Broadening

 In many solids the local environment of each individual system may differ.
 For example in Rare Earth doped crystals each ion may experience slightly different electric fields and the frequencies of their transitions may shift via the Stark effect.
 Such shifts typically occur in a continuous manner according to some probability distribution, meaning these individual shifts constitute as a broadening of the combined feature.

 In the event of the broadening of a Lorentzian profile by such a Gaussian spreading one will observe a Voigt profile.
 The limit of a narrow Lorentzian that is significantly broadened is a Gaussian.

 If inhomogeneous broadening dominates homogeneous, Spectral hole burning may be used to extract a local systems spectral feature (i.e. a class of systems that have no or minimal inhomogeneous broadening).
 This approach is typically used in Rare Earth doped materials which exhibit narrow homogenous linewidths (for example the ^{5}D_{0}-^{7}F_{0} line of trivalent europium doped in Y_{2}SiO_{5} has a 122 Hz homogenous linewidth and 0.63 GHz when cooled to 2K).

+Doppler Broadening

 In many gaseous systems, such as vapor cell references, Doppler broadening is dominant.
 Doppler broadening is inhomogeneous as different atoms in a thermal Maxwell–Boltzmann distribution will have different velocities and thus "see" the incoming light as Doppler shifted.
-This broadening may be overcome by such techniques as Saturated absorption spectroscopy.
+This broadening may be overcome by such techniques as saturated absorption spectroscopy.